mri12-2003/ttt-assignment/README.md

 X-axis = top 20 words with highest occurrence Y-axis = how many times they occurred in the file

+### MyApproch
 Here I have used different Compnent to make this project .
-They are as follows :
+They are as follows : <br>
 1)App.js <br>
 2)index. <br>
 3)Page.js <br>